Monterey High School (Lubbock, Texas)

 Monterey High School is a 5A high school located in central Lubbock, Texas, United States (Monterey High School became a 6A school at the beginning of the 2014–2015 academic year per the UIL realignment announcement of February 2012).
 Monterey is part of the Lubbock Independent School District.
 Established in 1955, Monterey was the third high school to be established in Lubbock, after Lubbock High School and Dunbar High School.
 Dunbar was later changed to a Junior High.

 The current city of Lubbock started from the merger of two separate communities, Old Lubbock and Monterey.
 In a compromise move, the residents of Old Lubbock relocated to Monterey but renamed the new community Lubbock; the high school name is in remembrance to Lubbock's past.

+In 2025, the school won the Girls Basketball 5A Division 2 State Championship.